Locations:

 What are the symptoms of tenosynovitis?

-The most common symptoms of tenosynovitis include:
+The most common tenosynovitis symptoms include:

-• Difficulty moving a part of your body like you usually can.
+• Difficulty moving a part of your body like you usually can

-• Pain when moving a part of your body.
+• Pain when moving a part of your body

-• Discoloration in a straight line along a tendon.
+• Discoloration in a straight line along a tendon

 Advertisement